Hurricane Checklist for Businesses and Employees

 We are living in a new era of hurricane season forecasts.
 Over the past few decades, hurricanes have increased in number and severity — so much so that the National Oceanic and Atmospheric Administration (NOAA) has upgraded its definition of what constitutes an “average” hurricane season.

 The Federal Emergency Management Agency (FEMA) has urged resilience planning to mitigate damage.
 Careful preparation can go a long way in reducing loss, maintaining business continuity, and protecting your people.
 It also provides peace of mind for employees and their families.
 A well-thought-out hurricane preparedness checklist for your business can make preparing for this challenging season much, much more manageable.
-This post will cover building a hurricane checklist for business leaders and employees to help keep your people and property safe before, during, and after a storm.
+This post will cover building a hurricane checklist for business leaders and employees to help avoid business interruptions and keep your people and property safe before, during, and after a storm.

 Why Businesses and Employees Should Prioritize Hurricane Preparedness